 Course requirements: Complete weekly problem sets (by due dates).
 You may work on most of the problem sets collaboratively, but you need to work through the problems yourself and write up your own work.
 If you work in a group, please identify your collaborators.
 (Science is collaborative, and we always acknowledge our sources and our collaborators.)
-A mid-term and final problem set will have about the same scope as the regular problem sets, but you will complete them independently, and you will be asked to sign a statement indicating that the work you submit is your own.
+A mid-term problem set will have about the same scope as the regular problem sets, but you will complete it independently, and you will be asked to sign a statement indicating that the work you submit is your own.
+The final problem set will be a project based on data that you choose and will also be completed independently.
 Each problem set will contribute approximately equally to your final grade.
 Bonus points may be awarded for exemplary class participation.

-The final exam is scheduled for Wednesday 7 December, 11:30-2:30.
+The final exam is scheduled for Wednesday 13 December, 11:30-2:30.
 Please plan to be available for this time slot, since the final problem set will likely involve a brief oral presentation, which we will do during the exam period.